StreamYard vs OBS: The Complete Comparison for Live Streamers

 Latest OBS Updates

 OBS Studio continues to evolve with regular updates.
 Recent versions have introduced significant improvements including a new plugin manager, enhanced audio mixer functionality, WebRTC simulcast support, and optimizations for NVIDIA RTX filters.
-The default streaming bitrate has been increased from 2500 to 6000 Kbps for better quality, and new installs now use the crash-resistant Hybrid MP4 container format.
+The default streaming bitrate has been increased recent years to Kbps for better quality, and new installs now use the crash-resistant Hybrid MP4 container format.

 OBS Downsides